- If your Chromebook won't connect to WiFi, it might be because your operating system is outdated.

 - Finally, click Continue and follow the onscreen instructions to complete the operation.

 - Follow the prompts to complete the operation.

-It’s possible that you can’t connect because of some wrong configuration, settings, or system file errors.
+Your Chromebook may be unable to connect to WiFi because of wrong configuration, settings, or system file errors.
 So this solution will reset your Chromebook to factory default settings.
-It’s recommended to backup all your files and data.